Thursday, 23 February 2012

 The following Tuesday was one of those rare November evenings in Vancouver that I had learned to be grateful for, wet but not raining.
 Time to do the laundry.
 More than the usual accumulation of clothing was in need of washing and the bulky load had reached the limit of what I could comfortably carry.
 The steep uphill walk along Arbutus Street from First to Fourth Avenue was a chore in itself while carrying an awkward load.
 Arbutus Street was deserted and I deliberately walked slower than normal, pausing occasionally to glance at the sky.
 Stars were not visible but I was certain the clouds were clearing out.

-I was not paying all that much attention to the sidewalk but something had caught my attention, a dollar bill.
+I wasn't paying all that much attention, but something on the sidewalk caught my attention; a dollar bill.
 I stopped and picked it up.
 The banknote was almost new and had been perfectly double-folded into fourths.
-The person who lost the money had very carefully folded it in this manner.
-Perhaps my find was a child's allowance that had inadvertently been dropped.
-I would preferred to have been able to return my find to the rightful owner, but doing so was impossible.
-While continuing up the hill I thought about the dollar.
-It certainly would not buy me very much so I decided to save it, determined to make that particular dollar the symbolic first dollar in my savings for travel to a far distant place some day.
-Perhaps the resources would eventually be necessary.
+The person who'd lost this had very carefully folded it in this manner, and I wondered if my find was a child's allowance that had inadvertently been dropped.
+I would've preferred to be able to return my find to the rightful owner, but doing so was impossible.

 Later, as I was opening the door to my three-room closet, the telephone started ringing.